Kentucky Historical Society

-The Kentucky Historical Society (KHS) was originally established in 1836 as a private organization.
-It is an agency of the Kentucky state government that records and preserves important historical documents, buildings, and artifacts of Kentucky's past.
+The Kentucky Historical Society (KHS) is an agency of the Kentucky state government that records and preserves important historical documents, buildings, and artifacts of Kentucky's past.
+It was originally established in 1836 as a private organization.
 The KHS history campus, located in downtown Frankfort, Kentucky, includes the Thomas D. Clark Center for Kentucky History, the Old State Capitol, and the Kentucky Military History Museum at the State Arsenal.
 KHS is a part of the Kentucky Tourism-Arts and Heritage Cabinet, is fully accredited by the American Alliance of Museums, is a Smithsonian affiliate, and endorses the History Relevance statement.
-The mission of the KHS is to educate and engage the public through Kentucky’s history in order to confront the challenges of the future.
+The mission of the KHS is to educate and engage the public through Kentucky's history in order to confront the challenges of the future.
 The KHS allows the public access to their resources through the online Library catalog along with the in-person Library.

 Thomas D. Clark Center for Kentucky History

 The Thomas D. Clark Center for Kentucky History, also referred to as the Kentucky Historical Society, is the headquarters for the KHS.
 A multimillion-dollar museum and research facility, the center features both permanent and temporary exhibitions, a research library, and a gift shop.

 The center contains an exhibition called "A Kentucky Journey" that covers the period from prehistoric times to the present.
 The center also contains the Martin F. Schmidt Research Library.
 The Library is a genealogical and historical research library, researchers can access books, manuscripts, graphic collections, and oral histories documenting the people and places of Kentucky's rich past.
 Families and historians can trace back genealogies and consult with professional staff.
 Along with that, it also contains the Keeneland Changing Exhibits Gallery for various temporary exhibitions – some examples of which include "Beyond the Log Cabin: Kentucky's Abraham Lincoln" and "Made to be Played: Traditional Art of Kentucky Luthiers."
 Within the center there is a gift shop, the gift shop is called the Stewart Home & School 1792 Museum Store.